barefootwriter/KPU/IDEA/certificate/program.md

 2 core modules: core and group

 2 supplementary modules: one from the student’s area of expertise and one from a new area.
-Chosen from the following modules: Family, Teachers, Workplace, Culture, Nature, and Creativity

 Mentorship practicum (skills-based, not time-based)